More rain is on the way for weather-beaten California, where storms have flooded communities and left at least 19 dead

 "This isn't over; we must remain vigilant.
 Stay safe, make the necessary preparations, and limit non-essential travel," Gov. Gavin Newsom said in a statement.
 "Floods, landslides, and storms don't care who you are or where you live -- it'll hit you just the same.
 We have lost too much -- too many people to these storms and in these waters."

-A slight risk of excessive rainfall -- level 2 out of 4 -- is in place for areas along the California coast, the Transverse Ranges, and the foothills of the Sierras where up to 3 inches of rain could lead to flooding and mudslides, the National Weather Service said.
+A marginal risk of excessive rainfall is in place along the California coast from San Francisco down through San Diego, as well as the mountain ranges of southern California, where up to 2 inches of additional rainfall could lead to flooding and mudslides, the National Weather Service said.

 Residents in Monterey County, on California's Central Coast, were ordered to evacuate low-lying areas of the Carmel River Saturday afternoon.
 Sacramento County officials ordered residents of the Wilton area to flee -- once again -- due to an anticipated rise in the Cosumnes River.